Flat Roof Repair: What Commercial Property Owners Need to Know

 EPDM (Ethylene Propylene Diene Monomer)

 A rubber membrane common in older commercial buildings.
 EPDM repairs use tape, adhesive patches, and liquid flashing to seal punctures and seam failures.
-EPDM roofs are prone to shrinkage over time, which pulls flashing away from walls and penetrations — a leading source of commercial roof leaks.
+EPDM roofs are prone to shrinkage over time, which pulls flashing away from walls and penetrations — a leading source of commercial flat roof leaks.

 Modified Bitumen